jdrco/jdrco/README.md

 - 👋 Hi, I’m @jdrco
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently practicing Python and Javascript, with efficient knowledge in C programming.
+- 🌱 I’m currently practicing Python and Javascript, with profiecient knowledge in C programming.
 - 📫 How to reach me - Linkedin: Jared Drueco.

 <!---